vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_examples.md

 For detailed descriptions of all of the `vic-machine create` options, see [VCH Deployment Options](vch_installer_options.md).

-{#general}
-## General Deployment Examples ##
+## General Deployment Examples {#general}

 The examples in this section demonstrate the deployment of VCHs in different vSphere environments.

-{#cluster}
-### Deploy to a vCenter Server Cluster with Multiple Datacenters and Datastores ###
+### Deploy to a vCenter Server Cluster with Multiple Datacenters and Datastores {#cluster}

 If vCenter Server has more than one datacenter, you specify the datacenter in the `--target` option.

 If vCenter Server manages more than one cluster, you use the `--compute-resource` option to specify the cluster on which to deploy the VCH.

 When deploying a VCH to vCenter Server, you must use the `--bridge-network` option to specify an existing port group for container VMs to use to communicate with each other.
-For information about how to create a distributed virtual switch and port group, see  [vCenter Server Network Requirements](vic_installation_prereqs.md#networkreqs) in *Environment Prerequisites for vSphere Integrated Containers Engine Installation*.
+For information about how to create a distributed virtual switch and port group, see the section on vCenter Server Network Requirements in [Environment Prerequisites for VCH Deployment](vic_installation_prereqs.md#networkreqs).

 This example deploys a VCH with the following configuration: